Wayfound-AI/wayfound-sdk-javascript/README.md

 ## What is Wayfound?

-Wayfound helps companies build, activate, deploy, and manage AI Agents using the latest LLM technology.

-### Key Features:
-- **CONNECT**: Use the SDK or [APIs](https://wayfound-api.readme.io) to connect and send recordings into Wayfound.
-- **ACTIVATE**: Integrate custom actions and tools easily.
-- **MANAGE**: Monitor, analyze, and improve agents with advanced analytics and self-improvement capabilities.
+Wayfound gives you a central hub to manage and maximize the benefits from all of your AI agent team members in a coordinated way — resulting in accelerated agent maturity, faster ROI, improved trust, and reduced risk.

-## Features of the JavaScript SDK
+## Features

-- Send chat transcripts to Wayfound for analysis and processing.
+- Send sessions to Wayfound for analysis and processing.
-- Enable monitoring and reporting for your agents.
-- Securely authenticate agents using API keys.
-- Leverage advanced Wayfound features, such as self-improvement and behavior tracking.

 ## Installation